 Fourth, this study responds directly to the increasing call for assessing the 'external validity' of randomized interventions in developing countries (e.g. Banerjee 2015, Deaton and Cartwright 2016).
 By implementing the same design experiment in three different seasons, this study aims at providing 'credibility enhancing arguments' (Rodrick 2009) to our intervention.
-Had we implemented only one survey design experiment and picked the short rainy season for that purpose, we would have concluded that respondent type is not a source of variation in child labor statistics.
+Finally, our findings contribute to the current debate on the measurement of agricultural productivity (e.g., Gollin et al 2014), wherein child labor is used as an input in the production function.
+Our results suggest that asking labor information to male head of households on behalf of girls may result in a downward bias in the reported child labor estimate, which in turn would affect the measured value-added per worker and, therefore, the productivity gap between agricultural and non-agricultural sectors.